nextseto/Semestr/README.md

 ## Install
 ##### Build Requirements:
-- A Macintosh running 10.11 or greater
+- A Macintosh running macOS 10.11 or greater
 - Xcode 7 or greater
 - A valid iCloud Account
-- If testing on device, the device must be running iOS 9 or newer
+- If testing on device, the device must be running iOS 9+

 ##### How to Install on a iOS device:

 1. Download or pull from the repo link above.
 2. Open folder called “Semester” and double click on the file called: “Semestr.xcodeproj” with Xcode 7 installed.
 3. Press the “Run” button; which is in the upper left corner of Xcode’s window.